28 Dec 2018

 Named a Member of the New Zealand Order of Merit in 2012, Verna works tirelessly to break a cycle that means the children of prisoners are 9.5 times more likely to end up in prison than other children.

-The New Zealander of the Year Awards office is pleased to announce the three finalists in each of its six award categories.
+The New Zealander of the Year Awards are pleased to announce the winners of the 2019 Kiwibank New Zealander of the Year Awards